 When not to use Warticon

-Warticon is not suitable for everyone and should not be used if:
+Warticon wart treatment is not suitable for everyone and should not be used if you are:

-- You are allergic to podophyllotoxin or any other ingredient in this medicine;
+- Allergic to podophyllotoxin or any other ingredient in this medicine;

 This product is not known to interact with other medicines.
-However, you should always tell the doctor what medicines you are already taking.
+However, you should always tell the doctor which medicines you are already taking.

-Do not use Warticon if you are pregnant or breastfeeding.
-The active ingredient in this medicine is harmful to (unborn) babies.
+Do not use Warticon wart treatment if you are pregnant or breastfeeding as the active ingredient in this medicine is harmful to (unborn) babies.